RicArch97/ESP-smart-things/README.md

 > Block the processor until the timer has finished.
 This function is similar to delay().

 #### bool done()
 > Check if the timer has finished.
 Can be used in an if statement, to execute code only after the timer has finished.
-This function return true when the timer has finished, and false if it's not finished.
+This function returns true when the timer has finished, and false if it's not finished.

-#### unsigned long getEllapsedTime()
+#### unsigned long getElapsedTime()
-> Get the ellapsed time of the timer.
+> Get the elapsed time of the timer.

 For questions or bugs, message me :)